abhishek-ch/spark_hungarian/README.md

 This is NP Problem.
-I had 2 choices, either over Spark Dataframe or Graph(Bipartite), may be Spark [GraphX](https://spark.apache.org/docs/latest/graphx-programming-guide.html) or any other Pregel format.
+I had 2 choices, either over Spark Dataframe or Graph(Bipartite), may be Spark [GraphX](https://spark.apache.org/docs/latest/graphx-programming-guide.html) or any other distributed Pregel library.

 Finally I decided to solve it  distributed way on top of Spark Dataframe.
 GraphX is not that mature enough and implementing